Disease Guide ·Aortic Stenosis ·2026

 Congenital Coverage

 Aortic stenosis is congenital (present at birth).
 Many policies cover congenital conditions, but some don't.
-Check that your policy covers both congenital and hereditary conditions.
-This is a must-have for large-breed owners.
+Ensure your policy covers both congenital and hereditary conditions.
+This is essential for large-breed owners.

 Red flag · Pre-existing